xfp23/MicroOS/readme.md

 MicroOS_Status_t MicroOS_ResumeEvent(uint8_t id);
 ```

-* `RegisterEvent` – Add or update an event callback.
+* `RegisterEvent` – Add or update an event callback with name.
 * `DeleteEvent` – Remove an event from the active list.
 * `TriggerEvent` – Mark an event as triggered; it will execute in the scheduler loop.
 * `SuspendEvent` – Temporarily disable an event from executing.